uofajillian/edx-documentation/en_us/shared/students/SFD_wiki.rst

 * Collecting suggestions for future runs of the course.

-As a student, you can perform the following tasks, depending on the permissions that the instructor has set:
+As a student, you can perform the following tasks, depending on the permissions that are set for the wiki.

 * :ref:`Add a wiki article<Adding a Wiki Article>`.
 * :ref:`Edit a wiki article<Editing a Wiki Article>`.
 If course staff allow